Retro Tech Want List

 Have a Lead?

-If you have something that fits the Geek With Social Skills retro tech universe, feel free to send a message through the contact page.
+If you have something that fits the Geek With Social Skills retro tech focus, feel free to send a message through the contact page.
 I am especially interested in items with a story, items that need light restoration, and pieces that would make useful or entertaining video subjects.